apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**'I have no money': Thousands of Americans see their savings vanish in Synapse fintech crisis**
+**Saquon Barkley reacts to Giants releasing QB Daniel Jones**

-You can read more about it [here](https://www.nbcnews.com/business/consumer/-no-money-thousands-americans-see-savings-vanish-synapse-fintech-crisi-rcna181419).
+You can read more about it [here](https://giantswire.usatoday.com/2024/11/22/saquon-barkley-reacts-new-york-giants-releasing-qb-daniel-jones/).

 ## Requirements
 - Python 3.8